-Fourth and subsequent convictions: A fourth and subsequent convictions will result in up to a 3- year imprisonment and 18-months post-release supervision (with a minimum of 9-month post-release supervision if imprisonment is imposed) or a \$10,000 fine, or both, and are a Class IIIA felony conviction.
-Offenders in this class of enhanced convictions will have their licenses revoked for a period of 15-years and the offender must spend at least 180-days imprisoned in a city or county jail or an adult correctional facility.
-Probation or suspension of sentence must be conditioned so that the offender's license is revoked for a period of 15-years.
-The probation order shall also include as one of its conditions a \$2,000 fine and confinement in the city or county jail for 90-days with required use of a continuous alcohol monitoring device and abstention from alcohol use for no less than 90-days after release.
+Fifth and subsequent convictions: A fifth and subsequent convictions will result in up to a 20- year imprisonment term and is a Class IIA felony conviction.
+Offenders in this class of enhanced convictions will have their licenses revoked for a period of 15-years and the offender must spend at least two years in an adult correctional facility.
+Probation or suspension of sentence must be conditioned so that the offender's license is revoked for a period of 15- years.
+The probation order shall also include as one of its conditions a \$2,000 fine and confinement in the city or county jail for 180-days with required use of a continuous alcohol monitoring device and abstention from alcohol use for no less than 180-days after release.
 Neb.
-Rev. Stat. § 60-6,197.03(7) and Neb.
+Rev. Stat. § 60-6,197.03(9) and Neb.
 Rev. Stat. § 28-105(1).

 Higher Alcohol Concentration: Persons with a higher concentration of alcohol, fifteen-hundredths (.15) of 1 gram or more by weight of alcohol per 100 milliliters of blood or per 210 liters of breath on a first conviction and subsequent conviction, are subject to even stiffer penalties.
-Where a person has three prior convictions and then has another conviction involving this higher alcohol concentration, he or she shall be guilty of a Class IIA felony, punishable by up to 20-years in prison.
+Where a person has four prior convictions and then has another conviction involving this higher alcohol concentration, he or she shall be guilty of a Class II felony, punishable by up to 50-years in prison.
 Neb.
 Rev. Stat. § 60-6,197.03 and Neb.
 Rev. Stat. § 28-105.